slawcode/generate-that-password/README.md

 - The motivation for this project was security.
 - Through the implementation of Javascript and a few prompts, a user can create a strong and secure password, that will provide greater security for their sensitive data.
-- Some challenges occurred in the process of refactoring...
+- Challenges occurred in the process of refactoring code especially to include all the criteria.
-- I learned...

 ## Usage